BenSeddikMehdi/MAX274_2nd_4th_6th_8th_Order_Filter/README.md

 # MAX274 2nd, 4th, 6th and 8th Order Filters.

-The MAX274 is continuous-time active filter consisting of independent cascadable 2nd-Order sections.

- It comprises four 2nd-order section.
+The MAX274 and MAX275 are continuous-time active filters consisting of independent cascadable 2nd-order sections.
+Each section can implement any all-pole bandpass or lowpass filter response, such as Butterworth, Bessel, Chebyshev, and is programmed by four external resistors.
+The MAX274/MAX275 provide lower noise that switched-capacitor filters, as well as superior dynamic performance—both due to the continuous-time design.
+Since continuous-time filters do not require a clock, aliased and clock noise are eliminated with the MAX274/MAX275.

 I have worked on the implementation of BandPass and LowPass filters of several orders 2nd, 4th, 6th and 8th.